riceissa/material-conditional/source.md

 Like many students of mathematics, I eventually decided to accept the usual truth table without understanding it because it just seemed to
-work: it seemed to produce correct proofs, and in any case vacuous conditionals don't show up all that much.
+work: it seemed to produce correct proofs, and in any case vacuous conditionals don't show up all that much when doing regular mathematics.
 Many years later, I eventually hit upon the core of my confusion, and also a way to resolve this confusion.
 This is what I'd like to explain in this essay.